 The MBBS program is a College degree in Medicine which requires the successful completion of six years of study.
-Each year is comprised of $\sim 40$ weeks of study divided into two semesters.
+Each year is comprised of approximately 40 weeks of study divided over two semesters.
 There are no separate areas of concentration under the MBBS program at MBRU.